AnneOkk/anne_web/content/project/revenge/index.md

   echo: true
   warning: false
   message: false
-author:
-    - "Nanxi Yan and"
+author: "Nanxi Yan and Anne-Kathrin Kleine"
-    - "Anne-Kathrin Kleine"
 summary: We used natural language processing (NLP) tools in R to analyse newspaper articles about revenge bedtime procrastination.
 We preselected articles that contain the keyword "revenge bedtime procrastination" in the title.
 format:
   hugo: